-Louisville is a town known for horse racing, baseball bats, and boxing champions – none of which interest me too much.
+Louisville is a town known for horse racing, baseball bats, and boxing champions—none of which interest me too much.
 What does interest me, however, is the School of Music’s devotion to contemporary music.
 Since 1985, the University of Louisville has each year presented the Grawemeyer Award for Music Composition to one outstanding composer from around the world.
-Recipients of the Grawemeyer Award have included Witold Lutoslawski (the very first), György Ligeti, Harrison Birtwistle, Krzysztof Penderecki, John Adams, Pierre Boulez, Kaija Saariaho, Louis Andriessen, Wolfgang Rihm, and this year’s recipient Hans Abrahamsen.
-These and the other composers on the list are among the greatest contributors to contemporary music – many are in fact the same composers whose music I have recently surveyed in my series Contemporary Voices.
-The Grawemeyer Award has given the University of Louisville and its music students a direct link with new music: Grawemeyer winners and other composers of their caliber regularly visit the school, student musicians perform their music, and history students like me are afforded a unique opportunity to delve into their music through the Grawemeyer Archives where every score ever submitted for the Award has been collected.
+Recipients of the Grawemeyer Award have included Witold Lutosławski (the very first), György Ligeti, Harrison Birtwistle, Krzysztof Penderecki, John Adams, Pierre Boulez, Kaija Saariaho, Louis Andriessen, Wolfgang Rihm, and this year’s recipient Hans Abrahamsen.
+These and the other composers on the list are among the greatest contributors to contemporary music—many are in fact the same composers whose music I have recently surveyed in my series Contemporary Voices.
+The Grawemeyer Award has given the University of Louisville and its music students a direct link with new music: Grawemeyer winners and other composers of their caliber regularly visit the school, student musicians perform their music, and history students like me are afforded a unique opportunity to delve into their music through the Grawemeyer Collection where every score ever submitted for the award has been archived.

 Classes begin Monday, and I am excited to be enrolled in several music history and music theory courses this semester as well as participating in the chorus.
 I want to thank everyone who has given me encouragement over these past three years in Alexandria—please keep in touch!
 I will continue to write program notes and new blog entries from afar, but please also feel free to give me a call, message me on Facebook, or shoot me an email to check in on how I am doing!